emnh/js-to-reasonml-transpiler/README.md

 This section lists workarounds for transpilations not implemented yet.

+ - Initialize all (non-int) variables.
+Default value is set to 0 if not initialized and a TODO comment is added.
  - Reorder functions so that they are called after they are declared.
  - Tweak integer values that should be floats, e.g. write 0.5 + 0.5 instead of
    1 if you want the value to be considered float.